 To meet the need, the Neuropsychology Concentration offered through the Adler University’s Doctor of Psychology in Clinical Psychology (Psy.D.) program in Chicago is providing intensive training for a growing number of students interested in the field, said Douglas Whiteside, Ph.D., ABPP/CN, Professor of Clinical Psychology and concentration coordinator.

 “We’ve worked hard to make our program rigorous, as intensive as any neuropsychology training program in the country, with a strong faculty including three boardcertified neuropsychologists,” he said.

-The Adler School’s comprehensive didactic and experiential neuropsychology training focuses heavily on research alongside practice.
+The Adler University’s comprehensive didactic and experiential neuropsychology training focuses heavily on research alongside practice.

 “In neuropsychology, it’s very important to understand you need to integrate research and practice,” Whiteside said.
 “When students come their first year, we want them active in our neuropsychology student group and active in research.
 They’re doing research their second year while beginning the neuropsychology sequence.
 In their third year, we expect them to take leadership roles and present research in class.”

 Within the concentration’s didactic five-course sequence, Whiteside teaches three foundational courses on assessment.
 Linda Rice, Ph.D., ABPP/CN, Assistant Professor, teaches a course on neuropsychological interventions that prepares students for training experiences with patients coping with cognitive and behavioral problems, resulting from neurological disorders like stroke and traumatic brain injury.
 The fifth course, on pediatric neuropsychology, is taught by nationally recognized pediatric and rehabilitation neuropsychologist Linda Laatsch, Ph.D.